 By the way, one of his and my favourite films back in the 80s, one which we could recite the script practically verbatim from beginning to end was The Adventures of Buckaroo Banzai Across the Eighth Dimension, an obscure, amusing little movie with a major cast: Peter Weller, Ellen Barkin, John Lithgow, Jeff Goldblum and Christopher Lloyd.
 After not seeing each other for many years he and reconnected again about five years ago.
 We’ve talked a couple of times in the past two years about watching Buckaroo together one winter day.

-Despite coming in and going out of each other’s lives, and the differences between our life paths, I think our friendship continues in part because of our many common interests, important times that we’ve been there for each other, and for me, I’ve learned an awful lot from him.
-When I switched to road cycling at age 59, he coached me on the type of bike to get for what I wanted to do, and has encouraged me in the building up of my fitness.
+Despite coming in and going out of each other’s lives, and the differences between our life paths, I think our friendship continues in part because of our common interests, and memories of important times that we’ve been there for each other.
+I’ve learned quite a bit through him and when I switched to road cycling at age 59, he coached me on the type of bike to get for what I wanted to do, and has challenged me in the building up of my fitness.
 That might be, in part, a reason why I have an R.E.M.
 CD on display in my winter bike trainer room.
+(But more likely, because it’s called Accelerate.)

 Anyway, back to college radio again for a bit… I remember the Canadian equivalents of college/university radio were where the coolest music was — and still is — being played.
 And years later, songs by one of our boys have been played on university radio stations… how cool is THAT?!
 In addition to college radio, I listened to CBC FM late-night programs like Night Lines (Friday and Saturday) and Brave New Waves (other weeknights), shows I loved so much that I taped Night Lines on a couple of occasions with my condominium stereo’s cassette recorder/player, as there was of course no internet radio at the time.
 (Well, no internet at all, or mobile phones, either, but I digress, again… though I feel it necessary to linger a little longer off the point here to add that the Maxell XLII-S 90 was my go-to blank cassette; it was usually long enough to fit two of my records so I could hear them in the car, and any tape longer than a “90” was susceptible to ripping in the car cassette player of the day, or so I was told.
 The sound quality with that mode of recording was fair, but it enabled me to hear more of the progressive, late-night radio music I loved but didn’t discover on mainstream radio and would have missed while out on the town with friends late at night (no doubt with music as a focal point of our activities, as well).